-In many areas of the country, the agriculture industry provides many jobs as well as food for the local population.
+In many areas of the country, the agriculture industry provides ample jobs as well as food for the local population.
 Students at any grade level can be introduced to agriculture and its importance in your area.
 This independent study class will introduce teachers to several agricultural resources that can be utilized in the classroom in an effort to educate their students about where their food comes from, how it is produced and processed, and the benefits of eating fresh fruits and vegetables.

 1. Participants in this class will be required to research, plan and teach one or more Ag lessons and/or gardening projects for their grade level.

-unit and/or gardening project, along with photos and descriptions of work done, and the evaluations of each unit/lesson.
-Planning and taking a fieldtrip to a farm, etc. can also be described in the coursework, as well as any guest speakers who are invited to share their knowledge of agriculture.Register Now
+3. Lesson plans will be submitted for this agriculture unit and/or gardening project, along with photos and descriptions of work done, and the evaluations of each unit/lesson.
+Planning and taking a field trip to a farm, etc. can also be described in the coursework, as well as any guest speakers who are invited to share their knowledge of agriculture.Register Now